Hau Wong Temple, Junction Road

 There are different versions of the temple's history.
-Some believe that it was built to commemorate Yeung Leung Jit, a loyal follower and a marquis of the last Emperors of the Southern Sung Dynasty who fled with the royal family to Kowloon driven by the Mongols.
+Some believe that it was built to commemorate Yeung Leung Jit, a loyal follower and a marquis of the last Emperor of the Southern Song Dynasty who fled with the royal family to Kowloon driven by the Mongols.
 A stone tablet at the courtyard, written by Chan Pak To, a Chinese scholar and officer in the late Qing Dynasty provided an account of the story.
-Others believe that the temple was built in memory of a villager surnamed Yeung who had cured the Emperor of the Southern Sung of an illness when the emperor family fled to Kowloon City.
+Others believe that the temple was built in memory of a villager surnamed Yeung who had cured the Emperor of the Southern Song of an illness when the emperor family fled to Kowloon City.

 Architectural Merit and Relics

 The temple was built on an elevated terrace.
 It consists of a main hall, side chambers and a Chinese Garden.
 The main hall is dedicated for the worship of Hau Wong, Kwun Yum (Goddess of Mercy) and All Saints.
 The neighbouring Lohan Hall houses Eighteen Buddha Guardians Lohan, Three Precious Buddhas and Tai Sui (The Sixty Gods of Time).
 Shiwan figurine can be found at different parts of the temple.
 The rear hall's gables signify "Five Peaks Paying Tribute to Heaven".
 There are stone inscriptions of the Chinese characters "goose" and "crane" written in one brush stroke inside the pavilion in the Chinese garden and behind the temple respectively.

 Kowloon Walled City